-As a token of appreciation for the willingness of a cooperating teacher to partner with MLC in the training of preservice teachers, an honorarium for serving as a supervisor of MLC clinical students is provided for each student with whom they work.
+As a token of appreciation for the willingness of a cooperating teacher to partner with MLC in the training of preservice teachers, an honorarium for serving as a supervisor of MLC student teachers is provided for each student with whom they work.

-MLC is very thankful for the willingness of cooperating teachers to open their classrooms to MLC students and for providing classroom experiences and guidance in developing skills in teaching and leading students.
+MLC is very thankful for the willingness of cooperating teachers to open their classrooms to our teacher candidates, providing valuable experience and guidance as they develop skills in teaching and leading students.